 What does the DA course involve?

 The DA or Direct Access course is designed for those who have already had a motorcycle licence and some experience of riding a motorcycle or scooter.

-A Road Ride lasts a minimum of 120 minutes, during which time the trainee will be expected to demonstrate that they have good control of their motorcycle and that they can competently manage riding in traffic and using different styles of road junctions and road formats.
+A Road Ride lasts one-two hours, during which time the trainee will be expected to demonstrate that they have good control of their motorcycle and that they can competently manage to ride in traffic and using different styles of road junctions and road formats.